Advice on Hoggin, Cinders and Ash Driveways

 Coal Ash and Cinders

-If you do come across coal ash or cinders at a decent price then it makes just as good a surface as gravel, except that it only comes in black or charcoal colour, unsurprisingly.
-That can be a very effective contrast in the right location though, it depends on the overall landscaping that you're doing.
-Beware of grades that won’t be effective as a driveway gravel though, PFA (Pulverised Fly Ash) is an example, it is simply too small and light to be of much use on a drive.
+This option be a very effective contrast in the right location, but it depends on the overall landscaping that you’re doing.
+Beware of grades that won’t be effective as a driveway gravel, though.
+PFA (Pulverised Fly Ash) is one example that is simply too small and light to be of much use on a drive.

-Crag – One For the Equestrians
+Crag – one for the Equestrians

 It is less likely to be dragged about by pedestrians and horses, and is said to be used in Royal Parks for this reason.
 It isn't widely available but could be the right material if you have a driveway that is likely to be used as much by horses and people as cars and other vehicles.